evkx/evkx.github.io/content/models/mercedes/eqb/EQB_300_4MATIC/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Mercedes-EQ EQB 300 4MATIC.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Mercedes-EQ EQB 300 4MATIC, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.

 ### Regenerative Braking